armand1m-development/mortybot/README.md

 - [x] `/hashtags`, `/list_hashtags`: Lists all hashtags existing in the group along with their participants.

-### Annoying user listener

-Sometimes you have that annoying friend in the chat and you want to annoy him a bit.
-This is a feature inspired in that.
-This feature will check when that annoying user is talking too much and will start dealing with him.
-Take it as a self protection mechanism.

-- [ ] `/set_annoying_user <mention>`: Sets the annoying user

 ### Command Usage Stats

 - [ ] `/usage_stats`: will render a report with monthly usage of commands and a